Course Grade Appeals

 - No grades can be appealed or changed for any reason after a degree has been granted.

-- Undergraduate students may repeat up to a total of twelve (12) semester units taken at CI for forgiveness.
+- Undergraduate students may repeat up to a total of sixteen (16) semester units taken at CSU Channel Islands for forgiveness.

-- Undergraduate students may repeat an individual course for grade forgiveness no more than once (2 times total).
+- Undergraduate students may repeat an individual course for grade forgiveness only once.

 - Grade forgiveness shall not be applicable to courses for which the original grade was the result of a finding of academic dishonesty.